 - Only one member of a family can join the scheme

-- Same amount of pension is guaranteed for the spouse for life after subscriber’s death.
+- The same amount of pension is guaranteed for the spouse for life after a subscriber’s death.

 Select the correct answer using the code given below.